0xTife/gbolame/README.md

 <br />
 <br />

-Hi :smiley:, I'm  a self-taught frontend developer, Throughout my career, i have demonstrated the highest level of service and commitment to the mission of any organization i work for. i believe that i would make a valuable asset to your team.
+Hi :smiley:, I am a self-taught frontend/blockchain developer, Throughout my career, i have demonstrated the highest level of service and commitment to the mission of any organization i work for. i believe that i would make a valuable asset to your team.
 - :collision: I’m currently working on my project [Easybank](https://gbolame-easy-bank.netlify.app)
 - 🌱 I’m currently learning Node.js